Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 You need Red Souls to access this area.\

 Get to the second area of the Graveyard, which is south of the big tree.
 Proceed until you pass through the statues that spit fire.
-Proceed north in the direction of the tomb and hook on a spiral you should find there.
+Proceed north in the direction of the tomb and latch on a spiral you should find there.
 Ignite the spider web in front of the entrance of the tomb with your Pumpkin King Costume and enter the Hidden Place 6.

 Defeating all the enemies will earn you a Blue Skeleton figurine.